nb/mess/README.md

 Installation
 ============

-After you have checked out the repository ( git clone http://github.com/nb/mess.git ) run:
+After you have checked out the repository, run:

     $ python setup.py install

 or if you want it install in a different prefix:

     $ python setup.py install --prefix=$HOME

 Configuration
 =============

-The default configuration file is in $HOME/.mess.
+The default configuration file is in `$HOME/.mess`.
 There you can specify the connection details and the URL for you files.